-- Creating recreational infrastructure at Baars Park: - Constructing a fishing pier and dock with specialized kayak and accessible entry (only for non-motorized watercraft); - Constructing a small, unpaved parking lot with approximately eight parking spaces; - Constructing a picnic area/shelter62; - Installing monofilament recycling bins;
+- Creating recreational infrastructure at Baars Park: - Constructing a fishing pier and dock with specialized kayak and accessible entry (only for non-motorized watercraft); - Constructing a small, unpaved parking lot with approximately eight parking spaces; - Constructing a picnic area/shelter64; - Installing monofilament recycling bins; - Enhancing existing infrastructure at Sanders Beach: - Converting the existing powercraft launch to an accessible kayak launch (method to be determined); - Installing floating accessible kayak launches to the two existing docks; - o Reconfiguring, and possibly expanding, the existing parking lot; and, - o Installing monofilament recycling bins.

-62 Final inclusion of this amenity would be subject to public input.
+64 Final inclusion of this amenity would be subject to public input.